FAQs

 Priority is given to rabbits from our region (Maryland’s eastern shore).

-We also have two forms to be turned in at the time of surrender:
+We have two forms to be turned in at the time of surrender:

 I found a stray domesticated rabbit.
 Can I bring it to you?